 - Twisted by Laurie Halse Anderson

 If you know of any other books about teen depression and suicide or suicide of family members, please feel free to leave the suggestions in the comment box below.
 Also if you’ve read any of the one’s that aren’t bolded yet, please let me know what you thought of them.
-Want some more recommendations about which ones I should read first, etc. Thanks again to everyone who participated and enjoyed Suicide Awareness Week – your help made it even better than I could’ve imagined.
-Perhaps next year I’ll have a similar week, but expand the project to include other bloggers and blogs.
-If you’re interested…let me know and I’ll make a list of people to contact next year!
+I want some more recommendations about which ones I should read first, etc. Thanks again to everyone who participated and enjoyed Suicide Awareness Week – your help made it even better than I could’ve imagined.